Gibberlings3/Documentation/readmes/readme_cr.english.txt

 8. Version History

+Version 3 (1st of December 2019):
+-prevented the "Merella is dead" dialogue to fire sooner than first LT (no NVLOR in first LT if Merella was already dead upon joining)

 Version 2 (10th of February 2019):
 -compatibility with IEP Valygar Friendship if both mods are installed: CR Romance kills IEP Friendship, but IEP Friendship kills CR friendship talks in case of no romance.